openstack/charm-neutron-api/README.md

     juju deploy neutron-api --bind "public=public-space internal=internal-space admin=admin-space shared-db=internal-space"

-alternatively these can also be provided as part of a juju native bundle configuration:
+Alternatively these can also be provided as part of a juju native bundle configuration:

     neutron-api: